Skip to main content

 Giant's Causeway

-Before heading West to Galway, we visited the Old Bushmills Distillery and explored the majestic Carickfergus Castle, immersing ourselves in medieval times and marveling at its impressive architecture.
-As we ventured through the countryside, we were enjoyed the rolling green hills dotted with fluffy sheep, painting a picture-perfect backdrop that felt straight out of a storybook.
+Before heading West to Galway, we visited the Old Bushmills Distillery and explored the Carickfergus Castle, immersing ourselves in medieval times and marveling at its impressive architecture.
+As we ventured through the countryside, we enjoyed the rolling green hills dotted with fluffy sheep.

 Bushmills Distillery